uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         A :term:`dataset` used at the :term:`training` stage to create a :term:`model`.

     Unsupervised learning
-        :term:`Training` process where :term:`training set` do not contain information of dependencies between :term:`feature vectors<Feature vector>` and outputs need to be produced by :term:`model`.
+        :term:`Training` process where :term:`training set` does not contain information of dependencies between :term:`feature vectors<Feature vector>` and outputs need to be produced by the :term:`model`.

 |dal_short_name| terms
 ======================